rjames187/notes/programming/data_abstractions.md

 There are built-in functions and operators to manipulate the values of native types.

+## Data Abstraction

+An abstract data type allows the manipulation of compound objects as units.

+Data abstractions: functions enforce an abstraction barrier between the representation and use of data.

 ## Sequences

 A sequence is an ordered collection of values.